woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/upgrade.rst

       sudo su -

 #.
-Remove the OpenGeo Suite repository entry, which is typically inside ``/etc/apt/sources.list.d/opengeo.list`` or ``/etc/apt/sources.list``.
+Remove the OpenGeo Suite repository entry, which is typically inside either ``/etc/apt/sources.list.d/opengeo.list`` or ``/etc/apt/sources.list``.
 Open the file and delete the line or lines that refer to OpenGeo Suite.

 #.
 Add the OpenGeo Suite Enterprise repository.
-Make sure to replace ``<username>`` and ``<password>`` with the user name and password supplied to you after your purchase.
+Make sure to replace ``<username>`` and ``<password>`` with the user name and password supplied to you after your purchase:

    * If installing on Ubuntu 12: